-Princess Alessandra de Osma.
+6. Princess Alessandra de Osma.
 Peruvian.

-Her mom, Elizabeth Foy, is a Peruvian model, and her dad, Felipe de Osma, hails from Lima’s high society.
-His ancestors have been politicians, diplomats, and landowners in Peru for generations. (here is a picture of Elizabeth and Felipe.)
+Her mom, Elizabeth Foy, is a Peruvian model.
+Meanwhile her dad, Felipe de Osma, hails from Lima’s high society.
+His ancestors have been politicians, diplomats, and landowners in Peru for generations.
+(Here is a picture of Elizabeth and Felipe.)

 Meeting her prince

 One day, Ernest asked if someone could take his son for a tour of the city.
 Alessandra’s mom volunteered her daughter.
 Alessandra and Christian spent the day together touring the historical sites of Lima and became friends.

-Years later they ran into each other in Spain, and this time they fell in love.
+Years later, they ran into each other in Spain, and this time they fell in love.

 * Hanover, Germany, has not had a king in over a century.
 If it did, Ernest of Hanover would be the king.
 He is also in line for the succession to the British throne.

-Duchess of Anjou Margarita de Buorbon.
+7. Duchess of Anjou Margarita of Bourbon.
 Venezuelan.

-The family has several houses in Venezuela -city and beach-, plus homes in Miami, New York, Colorado, Switzerland, France, a 70 million dollar house in Palm Beach, and a summer house in the Dominican Republic.
+The family has several homes in Venezuela -city and beach-.
+They also own homes in Miami, New York, Colorado, Switzerland, France, a 70-million-dollar house in Palm Beach, and a summer home in the Dominican Republic.